glennhenry/Zombie-Pandemic-Recreated/game-spec.md

 ## Technical Data Structure

+The design of game data aims to be modular.
+Each data instance represents a limited aspect, with additional information referenced from other data instances.

+- For example, a mission only includes the stages, objectives within those stages, and the rewards.
+Objectives are stored separately.
+- Buildings only represent the requirements for entry, along with any associated events or NPCs, which are referenced elsewhere.

+This approach allows each data instance to contain a small amount of information.
+Another key benefit is that each piece of data is highly reusable; the same event can be used in multiple locations, and the same objectives can apply to various missions, etc.

-JSON contains all game data.
+JSON files contains all game data.
 The schema is identical to the game runtime data model.
 This allows for direct transformation of deserialized JSON data into data models.
-However, this results in a significant amount of redundant data in the JSON, which can be minimized using GZIP compression.
+However, it can result in a significant amount of redundant data in the JSON, which can be minimized using GZIP compression.

 Below are examples of the JSON data along with the corresponding data model definitions in Kotlin and TypeScript.